gobbedy/slurm_simulation_toolkit/README.md

 ## simulation.sh.

 Wraps slurm.sh.
-Inteneded to handle static simulation parameters that don not need to be updated frequently, as well as generating a new simulation output directory for each run.
+Intended to handle static simulation parameters that do not need to be updated frequently, as well as generating a new simulation output directory for each run.

 Run ```simulation.sh --help``` for usage.